Survivors of the Flux: Casting

 The series is the third to feature Jodie Whittaker as the Thirteenth Doctor, and Mandip Gill as Yasmin Khan, with John Bishop having joined the cast for the series as Dan Lewis.
 Jemma Redgrave reprised her role as recurring character Kate Stewart, having been absent from the series since "The Zygon Invasion" / "The Zygon Inversion" (2015).
 The episode also featured an off-screen voice cameo from Nicholas Courtney, using archive audio, as Alastair Lethbridge-Stewart, the father of Redgrave's character.

 Filming

 Azhur Saleem directed the second block, which comprised the third, fifth, and sixth episodes of the series.

 Broadcast and reception

 Broadcast

 "Survivors of the Flux" aired on 28 November 2021.
 The episode serves as the fifth part of a six-part story, entitled Flux.

 Ratings

 Overnight the episode was seen by 3.82 million viewers.
 The seven-day consolidated rating (counting all views across all platforms within seven days of broadcast) was 4.83 million.
 The episode was the ninth-highest rated programme on BBC1 for the week, and the 21st-highest programme across all channels for the week.

 Critical reception

 On Rotten Tomatoes, a review aggregator website, 80% of five critics gave the episode a positive review, with an average rating of 6.3 out of 10.
+The character of Tecteun was criticised by several reviewers.
+Martin Belam of The Guardian called the scenes between the Doctor and Tecteun “tense”, but noted the lack of characterisation for Tecteun beforehand “for it to have real bite”.
+He also criticised how the character is immediately “bumped off”.
+Chris Allcock called “Tecteun’s motivations very messy” and “also largely meaningless” due to her sudden death.
+In a review for The Daily Telegraph, Michael Hogan criticised the character’s personality and death, with Caroline Siede of The A.V.
+Club similarly criticising her reveal and death as “flat”.
+Bleeding Cool's Adi Tantimedh criticised Tecteun as a "smug and bored" character.